PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Programming/AngularJS-1-and-MobX-2.md

 MobX is a mature library, used in large applications, and it proved to be very efficient.
 It is flexible: some applications use it to implement the Flux architecture, centralizing all data in one or more data stores, shared among the components; and myself used it locally, in only some controllers, to do a little part of the UI logic.
+In other words, it is not an "in your face, do it as I said" library that imposes its vision of the world (centralized, immutable, with flat data, and so on).
+It works the way you are familiar with, and it is easy to use for most users, using mutable data, invisible accessors, etc.